Resurrection of Jesus: Greco-Roman

 According to historian of religion Jonathan Z. Smith, modern scholars hold that "dying and rising gods" trope is incorrect since early sources on numerous gods show that gods who have died, do not resurrect or even go through rebirth.
 Furthermore, claims of dying and resurrected gods is based on dubious reconstructions of later sources since early indigenous sources never make such claims, and there is no clear instance of a dying and rising deity.
+Tryggve Mettinger, an advocate of the "dying and rising" category, writes that dying and rising gods were closely associated with seasonal cycles whereas the resurrection of Jesus was treated as a one-time historical event unrelated to seasons.
+Mettinger also says that there is no evidence of these gods dying a redemptive death like Jesus, concluding that there is no prima facie evidence that the death and resurrection of Jesus took inspiration from previous myths.

 From Hellenistic times on, some Greeks held that the soul of a meritorious man could be translated into a god in the process of apotheosis (divinization) which then transferred them to a special place of honour.
 Successors of Alexander the Great made this idea very well known throughout the Middle East through coins bearing his image, a privilege previously reserved for gods.
 The idea was adopted by the Roman emperors, and in the Imperial Roman concept of apotheosis, the earthly body of the recently deceased emperor was replaced by a new and divine one as he ascended into heaven.
 These stories proliferated in the middle to late first century.

 The apotheosised dead remained recognisable to those who met them, as when Romulus appeared to witnesses after his death, but as the biographer Plutarch (c.
 AD 46) explained of this incident, while something within humans comes from the gods and returns to them after death, this happens "only when it is most completely separated and set free from the body, and becomes altogether pure, fleshless, and undefiled".